About Smart Shopping campaigns

-Simplify your campaign management, maximize your conversion value, and expand your reach with goal-optimized Shopping campaigns.
+Simplify your campaign management, maximize your conversion value, and expand your reach with Smart Shopping campaigns.
 This campaign subtype combines standard Shopping and display remarketing campaigns, and uses automated bidding and ad placement to promote your products and business across networks.
 This article covers the basics about how these campaigns work.
-For set up instructions, go to Create a Shopping campaign (goal-optimized).
+For set up instructions, go to Create a Smart Shopping campaign.

 How it works

-With Shopping campaigns that are goal-optimized, your existing product feed and assets are combined with Google’s machine learning to show a variety of ads across networks.
+With Smart Shopping campaigns, your existing product feed and assets are combined with Google’s machine learning to show a variety of ads across networks.
 Link to a Merchant Center account, set a budget, upload assets, and let us know the country of sale.
 Our systems will pull from your product feed and test different combinations of the image and text you provide, then show the most relevant ads across Google networks, including the Google Search Network, the Google Display Network, YouTube, and Gmail.

 To help you get the best value from each ad, Google also automates ad placement and bidding for maximum conversion value at your given budget.

-Before you set up a Shopping campaign that is goal-optimized, you’ll need to set up conversion tracking with transaction-specific values.
+Before you set up a Smart Shopping campaign, you’ll need to set up conversion tracking with transaction-specific values.
 Conversion tracking lets you keep track of when your ads lead to sales on your website.
-You need to have at least 20 conversions over the last 45 days across existing Shopping campaigns before you can set up a goal-optimized campaign.
+You need to have at least 20 conversions over the last 45 days across existing Shopping campaigns before you can set up a smart campaign.

 You’ll also need to add a global site tag to your website and have a remarketing list of at least 100 active users associated with your account.
 This will allow your ads to be used for dynamic remarketing, which lets you personalize ads for people who have visited your website before.
 If you use Google Analytics, you can link to your Google Analytics account and set up tags there instead of using the global site tag.
 You aren’t required to tag any non-commercial pages of your site.